nedbat/django_coverage_plugin/README.rst

 If you get a :code:`django.core.exceptions.ImproperlyConfigured` error, you need to set the :code:`DJANGO_SETTINGS_MODULE` environment variable.

+Template coverage only works if your Django templates have debugging enabled.
-If you get :code:`django_coverage_plugin.plugin.DjangoTemplatePluginException: Template debugging must be enabled in settings`, change your TEMPLATES setting:
+If you get :code:`django_coverage_plugin.plugin.DjangoTemplatePluginException:
+Template debugging must be enabled in settings`, or if no templates get measured, make sure you have :code:`TEMPLATES.OPTIONS.debug` set to True in your settings file:

 .. code-block:: python

-    DEBUG = True

     TEMPLATES = [
         {
             ...
             'OPTIONS': {
-                'debug': DEBUG,
+                'debug': True,
             },
         },
     ]

 Configuration
 ~~~~~~~~~~~~~